-No proof fibrate drugs reduce heart risk in diabetes patients on statinsAugust 10th, 2011 in Medications /
+No proof fibrate drugs reduce heart risk in diabetes patients on statinsAugust 10, 2011 in Medicine & Health / Medications

 Type 2 diabetes patients, who face higher risk of cardiovascular disease, often take a combination of medications designed to lower their LDL or "bad" cholesterol and triglyceride levels while raising their HDL or "good" cholesterol because doctors long have thought that taken together, the drugs offer protection from heart attacks and improve survival.